anilreddyperugu1/ML-Projects/Sale Prediction from Customers using Logistic Regression/README.md

 **🛍️ Customer Purchase Prediction using Logistic Regression**

-This project uses Logistic Regression to predict whether a new customer will purchase a product based on their age and salary.
-It demonstrates a simple yet powerful approach to binary classification using a real-world-style dataset.
+This project builds a binary classification model to predict whether a new customer will purchase a product based on their Age and Estimated Salary.
+It demonstrates the application of Logistic Regression on simple demographic features to make marketing-based predictions.

-**📑 Table of Contents**

---> Problem Statement
+**🗂️ Index**

---> Project Objectives
+📌 Project Overview

---> Dataset Information
---> Tools & Technologies Used
+🚀 Key Features & Technologies Used

+📁 Folder Structure

---> Model Workflow
+🧠 Modeling Workflow

---> Results
+📊 Results & Evaluation

---> Key Takeaways
+💡 Key Takeaways

-**📌 Problem Statement**

-Given a customer's Age and Estimated Salary, predict whether they will purchase a product (Yes = 1, No = 0).

-This is a classic binary classification problem commonly used in marketing analytics and customer behavior prediction.
+🔧 Future Improvements

-**🔍 Project Objectives**
+📌 Project Overview

-Analyze the relationship between customer demographics and purchasing behavior.
+This project aims to predict whether a customer will make a purchase or not based on two input features:

+Age

+Estimated Salary

+A Logistic Regression model is trained to classify customers into purchaser (1) or non-purchaser (0) categories.
+This type of prediction helps businesses target their audience more efficiently in marketing campaigns.

+🚀 Key Features & Technologies Used
-Apply Logistic Regression to classify potential buyers.
+🔢 Binary classification using Logistic Regression

-Evaluate model performance using appropriate metrics.
+⚙️ Data scaling using StandardScaler

+📊 Model evaluation using Accuracy, Precision, Recall, and F1-score

-Visualize data and predictions, including 2D and 3D plots.
+📈 Data visualization in both 2D and 3D

-**📊 Dataset Information**

-The dataset contains the following features:
-Age: Age of the customer (numeric)
-Salary: Estimated salary (numeric)
-Status: Purchase status (1 = Purchased, 0 = Not Purchased)

-**🧪 Tools & Technologies Used**
+🐍 Libraries used:

 Python

 Pandas

 NumPy

 Matplotlib

-Seaborn
-Scikit-learn (LogisticRegression, StandardScaler, train_test_split)
+Scikit-learn

-**📈 Model Workflow**
+📁 Folder Structure
+bash
+Copy
+Edit
+├── project.ipynb          # Main Jupyter Notebook
+├── dataset.csv            # Dataset file
+├── README.md              # Project documentation
+└── images/                # (Optional) Visual plots and graphs 🧠 Modeling Workflow
 Data Preprocessing

-Checked for missing values and cleaned data
+Checked for missing values

-Applied StandardScaler to normalize age and salary Train/Test Split
+Scaled features using StandardScaler

+Splitting Data

-Split the dataset into training and testing sets (e.g., 75% train, 25% test) Model Training
+Used train_test_split() to divide the data into training and test sets

-Used LogisticRegression() from scikit-learn
+Model Training

-Fitted the model on the scaled training data
+Trained a LogisticRegression model using the training data

-**Model Evaluation**
+Prediction & Evaluation

+Made predictions on the test set

-Evaluated accuracy, precision, recall, and F1-score Used confusion matrix for deeper performance insights Visualization
+Evaluated using confusion matrix, accuracy, precision, recall, and F1-score

+Visualization

-Plotted decision boundary (2D)
+2D plots for decision boundary

-Created a 3D scatter plot of Age, Salary, and Purchase Status
+3D scatter plot using Age, Salary, and Status

-**🎯 Results**

-Achieved an accuracy of 82.5% on the test set.
-Model shows strong performance in identifying potential buyers based on salary and age.
+📊 Results & Evaluation
+✅ Accuracy: X% (replace with your actual score)

+📌 Evaluated using:

+Confusion Matrix

+Precision, Recall, F1-score

+These metrics helped assess the model’s ability to correctly classify customers who are likely to purchase the product.

-**🧠 Key Takeaways**
+💡 Key Takeaways
-Logistic Regression performs well when the classes are linearly separable.
+Logistic Regression works well for linearly separable data.

-Feature scaling is critical for gradient-based optimization algorithms.
+Feature scaling is essential for consistent model performance.

-Simple demographic data can offer meaningful insights into purchase behavior.
+Even with just 2 features (Age & Salary), meaningful predictions can be achieved.